Article

 Independent Valuation Firms and Aggressive Valuation

-The Process Agreement between the GreatBanc Trust Company and the DOL offers insights into many of factors the Department of Labor uses to determine ESOP valuations are independent and how they are not independent.
-The DOL made this process agreement public and stated that they "expect" all ESOP trustees to follow this agreement.
+The Process Agreement between the GreatBanc Trust Company and the DOL and subsequent agreements with other trustees offer insights into many of the factors the Department of Labor uses to determine ESOP valuations are independent and how they are not independent.
+The DOL made these process agreements public and stated that they "expect" all ESOP trustees to follow them.
 Many of these provisions are not new and have been followed by prudent trustees for many years.
 Your trustee and appraiser should already be familiar with them.
 For example, valuation firms should be selected by the trustee and should not have provided any services to the company or the seller.
 This means that preliminary appraisals may be not usable by the ESOP in the transaction.
-The Process Agreement also reflects the DOL's focus on the reasonableness of projections used to support valuation conclusions.
+The process agreements also reflect the DOL's focus on the reasonableness of projections used to support valuation conclusions.

 What to Do